Jeff-Russ/jeffpack-for-wordpress/README.md

-# Colorcards WordPress Theme
+# Parchment WordPress Theme

-Colorcards is a child theme of Twenty Sixteen with a playful yet professional look emphasizing natural looking depth, colors and textures.
+Parchment is a child theme of Twenty Sixteen emphasizing natural looking paper-like textures.
 It is still a work in progress.